Former Ambassador & Secretary Ministry of External Affairs

 Mr Varghese was High Commissioner to India (2009 to 2012) and has also served as High Commissioner to Malaysia and in diplomatic positions in Tokyo, Washington and Vienna.

 He is a member of the Advisory Board of the Australia India Institute and was IABCA's Ambassador of the Year in 2016.
 He sits on the board of AMP and AMP Capital Holdings.

 Born in Kenya, his parents hailed from Kerala, India and the family migrated to Australia in 1964.

-Assistant Secretary, Department of Foreign Affairs and Trade
+Acting First Assistant Secretary, Department of Foreign Affairs and Trade

-James is the Assistant Secretary, India and Indian Ocean Branch.
+James is the Acting first Assistant Secretary, India and Indian Ocean Branch.
 Prior to taking up this role, James was the Assistant Secretary of the Investment Branch in the Department of Foreign Affairs and Trade Investment and Economic Division.
 In this position, James was responsible for DFAT input into foreign investment review board applications, domestic and global investment issues and Australia’s trade finance agency, Export Finance Australia.
 James has worked overseas as Australia’s Deputy Permanent Representative to the OECD and in the Australian Embassy in Tokyo.
 He has also negotiated several free trade agreements including the Japan-Australia Economic Partnership Agreement, the China Australia Free Trade Agreement and the Trans Pacific Partnership.
 Prior to joining DFAT in 1996, James worked as an economist in government think tanks and in the banking industry.